FormidableLabs/babel-bridge/studio/README.md

 ### Schema

-There are a small set of schemas that we make use of within the studio.

-#### Post
-The post schema as expected contains field relevant to each post: title, content, slug, image, author and categories.

-#### Author
-A small schema containing author data: name, image, bio.
-These can be referenced on a post.

-#### Category
-A small schema containing category data: title, description.
-These can be referenced on a post.
+We are utilising the "blog" starter which gives us a few basic schemas: post, author and categories.
+We've built upon this by adding in Supported Languages to facilitate the document level translations.

 #### Supported Languages
 A small schema which will allow content managers to add new languages in which documents can be translated to.
-This contains one default language that cannot and should not be changed.
-We have chosen to create the supported languages as a schema so that we can dynamically add languages using the sanity client.

-We also have some additional "util" schemas that provide additional functionality: Block Content.
-This provides some additional styles to the post body.
+There is a default langauge set as `en-US`, this will serve as the base language for all other translations.

+This schema can be managed by content authors or can be added to dynamically, if a language is requested by the user that does not exist in the supported languages, a language document will be created which will allow us to fill with the content translated from the api.

 ### Document level translations